Full Name: Vitamin H ELISA Kit (Biotin)

-Vitamin H, which is also more frequently called biotin, belongs to the family of B complex group of vitamins.
-These vitamins play essential roles in converting food (usually carbohydrates, amino acids and fats) into fuel (glucose) and this is used in order to produce energy.
-B vitamins are water soluble (i.e. the body is unable to store them), however, biotin can be produced by bacteria within the intestines and small amounts can be found in many foods.
+Vitamin H (biotin) belongs to the family of B complex group of vitamins.
+They function in helping to convert food (for example; carbohydrates, amino acids and fats) into fuel (e.g. glucose) that is used to produce energy.
+These are water soluble (i.e. the body is unable to store them), however, biotin can be produced by bacteria within the intestines and small amounts can be found in many foods.
 Some of the common foods include: cooked eggs, sardines, brewer’s yeast, nuts (pecans, almonds, walnuts and peanuts), soybeans, whole grains, banana, mushroom, cauliflower and other legumes (such as blackeye peas and beans).
-Many food-processing techniques have been found to destroy biotin, whereas less-processed versions of the same foods are found to contain more biotin.
-Also, raw egg whites are known to contain a protein called avidin and this protein is able to interfere with the ability of the body to absorb biotin.
-It is also recommended for strengthening nails and hair and is often found to be added to many cosmetic products for skin and hair.
-Biotin plays a vital role for normal embryonic growth and therefore is an important nutrient during pregnancy.
-When there is a lack of biotin in the body this results in nervous disorders, muscle pain, seborrhoea, dermatitis, tiredness and anorexia.
-This biotin ELISA is intended for measuring quantitative levels of vitamin H (biotin) in food.

 Vitamin H ELISA kit is designed for detecting quantitative concentrations of biotin (vitamin H) in food.
 This assay has a minimum analytical sensitivity limit of 0.5 ng/ml.

-The minimum detection sensitivity level of biotin (vitamin H) using this vitamin H ELISA kit was 0.5 ng/ml.
-The standard assay range for this kit is 1.0 – 25.0 ng/ml.
+The minimum detection sensitivity level of vitamin H (biotin) using current vitamin H ELISA kit was 0.5 ng/ml.
+The standard range for this assay is 1.0 – 25.0 ng/ml.

 - Biotin: biochemical, physiological and clinical aspects.
 Subcell Biochem.
 (2012) 56: 1-19.
 Review.
 Said H.M.